typstyle-rs/typstyle/README.md

 Options:
   -i, --inplace  Format the file in place
       --check    Run in 'check' mode.
 Exits with 0 if input is formatted correctly.
 Exits with a non-zero status code if formatting is required
+      --diff     Run in 'diff' mode.
+Shows unified diff of what formatting changes would be made.
+Exits with 0 if input is formatted correctly.
+Exits with a non-zero status code if formatting is required
   -h, --help     Print help
   -V, --version  Print version